In this Article

 When Does One Start Experiencing Pregnancy Symptoms?

 The earliest pregnancy symptoms are revealed 6 to 14 days after conception.
 Once you have sex during the ovulation period, the body starts preparing itself for the growing foetus.
-The egg fertilizes itself and implants itself in the embryo wall.
+After fertilisation, the embryo implants itselft to the uterine wall.
 You get pregnant around ten days before your periods are due.
-That is when you start experiencing the early signs of fatigue, nausea and tiredness.
-But the pregnancy test gives the best results only after a week or two of a missed period as the level of pregnancy hormone in the urine must be up to a reasonable level.
+That is when you start experiencing the early signs of fatigue, nausea, and tiredness.
+However, the pregnancy test gives the best results only after a week or two of a missed period, as the level of pregnancy hormone in the urine must be up to a reasonable level.

 Symptoms and stages of pregnancy have never known to be common amongst all women.
 Some symptoms you experience may be due to a medical condition which you may not be aware of.
 The symptoms listed above do not necessarily confirm a pregnancy.
-The indicators mentioned above are just signs to watch out for if you are planning to start a family.
-It is also possible to not go through any of these symptoms and still be pregnant and have a perfectly normal baby.
-Pregnancy can be confirmed only when you miss your periods, or by a pregnancy test kit and in all cases by a blood test certified by a health practitioner.
+The indicators mentioned above are just signs to watch out for, if you are planning to start a family.
+It is also possible to not go through any of these symptoms and still be pregnant with perfectly normal baby.
+Pregnancy can be confirmed only when you miss your periods, or by a pregnancy test kit, and in all cases, by a blood test conducted by a certified health practitioner.